cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/using-the-jasmin-object-store.md

 **and written** in the same way, using the same tools, from inside and outside JASMIN.
-Contrast this with Group Workspaces, where you must be logged in to a JASMIN host in order to write data using the file system, and data is only accessible externally in a readonly way using HTTP or OPeNDAP or via data transfer methods.
+Contrast this with Group Workspaces, where you must be logged in to a JASMIN host in order to write data using the file system, and data is only accessible externally in a read-only way using HTTP or OPeNDAP or via data transfer methods.

 Object stores are seen as the most efficient (and cheapest!) way to store and access data from the cloud, and all the major cloud providers support some variant of object store.
 The JASMIN object store is
 {{< link "https://www.scality.com/topics/what-is-s3-compatible-storage/" >}}S3 compatible{{</link>}} \-
-S3 is the object store for Amazon Web Services (AWS), and has become a de- facto standard interface for object stores.
-This means that all the same tools that work with AWS S3 will also work with the JASMIN object store.
+S3 is the object store for Amazon Web Services (AWS), and has become a de-facto standard interface for object stores.
+This means that all the same tools that work with AWS S3 will also work with the JASMIN Object Store.

 ## Accessing the object store

-The JASMIN object store is organised into **tenancies**.
+The JASMIN Object Store is organised into **tenancies**.
 These are shared areas of the object store, similar in concept to Group Workspaces, and are requested by users, usually Group Workspace Managers.
 Several users can have access to a tenancy, and so they can be used collaboratively.